 Force over Distance: Chapter 26

 “What the hell is ‘Destiny Bingo’?”
-Young asked the table at large.
+Young asked.

 Additional notes: None.